huwu55/mongo-scrape/README.md

     1. user will be able to add/delete comments
     1. there is a population from the database collection articles to the other collection comments

-However, due to difficulty of building population, the notes can only be added to the database without population.
+However, due to difficulty of building population, the notes can only be added to the database and will all notes at once without population.

 Click here to the deployed app: https://mongo-scrape-huilingwu.herokuapp.com/